-Staff also receive advice regarding personal online activity, use of social networking and electronic communication with pupils, about which there are strict rules as directed in the WCC guidance Policy on Staff / Governor Use of Social Media and Internet Sites Staff found to be in breach of these rules may the subject of a referral to the Designated Officer in the Local Authority and may be subject to disciplinary action.
+Staff also receive advice regarding personal online activity, use of social networking and electronic communication with pupils, about which there are strict rules.
+The school has adopted the WCC guidance 'Policy on Staff/Governor Use of Social Networking and Internet Sites' (available from the school).
+Staff found to be in breach of these rules may the subject of a referral to the Designated Officer in the Local Authority and may be subject to disciplinary action.

-24. Child protection procedures
+25. Child protection procedures